 To submit a copyright infringement notification to Zendesk, send a written communication to our Copyright Agent, as required by the DMCA, and provide the following information in writing:

 - Identification of the copyrighted work that you claim has been infringed;

-- Identification of the specific material that is claimed as infringing and information sufficient to permit Zendesk to locate that material on our websites or within the Service (providing a URL is the best way to help us locate the content quickly);
+- Identification of the specific material that is claimed as infringing and information sufficient to permit Zendesk to locate that material (providing a URL is the best way to help us locate the content quickly);

 - A statement that you believe, in good faith, that the use of the material in the manner complained of is not authorized by the copyright owner, its agent, or by law;

 - If you are not the copyright owner, a description of your relationship to the copyright owner;

 - Your contact information, including your name, address, telephone number, and email address;

 - A statement, under penalty of perjury, that the information in the notification is accurate and that you are the copyright owner or are authorized to act on behalf of the copyright owner; and

 - A physical or electronic signature of a person authorized to act on behalf of the copyright owner.